Love, Obligation, and the Limits of Care

 3 Things to Know

-• Love is often confused with obligation in serious illness.
+Love is often confused with obligation in serious illness.

-• Hospice reframes love as alignment with comfort and biology.
+Hospice reframes love as alignment with comfort and biology.

 2 Things to Do

-• Name guilt explicitly when it appears.
+Name guilt and moral distress explicitly when they appear.

-• Help families distinguish love-driven care from fear-driven care.
+Help families distinguish love-driven care from fear-driven care.

 1 Take-Home